chrisdickinson/2019-nodeconf-eu/slides.md

 # tradeoffs

-^ More contentious: if I want to remove my code from the registry, I can't.
+^ Maybe more contentious: if I want to remove my code from the registry, I can't.
 Once it's there, it's there.
 The pressure of other people relying on my code means that registries are compelled to fix published code in place.
 If I want to run ads or install a bitcoin miner in my popular package, the registry is empowered to remove that version, or change my release lines out from under me to prevent that.
-I don't wholly own my package.
+I don't wholly own my package once I've published it.
+And that's fine!

 ---